JonathanTroyer/Progress-Renderer/README.md

 #### Automatic quality control
 Quality can be controlled automatically in 1% steps for each individual world by setting a target filesize in the mod settings.
+The automatic system is limited by the fact that adjustments can only be made in 1% steps, so the target is not a hard limit.

 ---